 And so this book is the devoted to the ministry that He gives to us, and this book explains that ministry.

 Remember, I said that there are two major reasons that he has covered in Hebrews.
 However, the second major reason for the epistle is not named here, but it is a major historical reality regarding why this epistle was written in the first place.
-Now there are two sub points that he does cover.
+Now there are two sub-points that he does cover.
 They are these: The first is that the Old Covenant and Judaism and all of their attendant features were never intended by God to last forever.
 I will show you this in just a little bit to give you proof of that.
-Now, that is perhaps one reason why the New Covenant is announced all the way back in Jeremiah's time, long before Jesus Christ was born and preached and Christianity became a reality on the world scene.
+That is perhaps one reason why the New Covenant is announced all the way back in Jeremiah's time, long before Jesus Christ was born and preached and Christianity became a reality on the world scene.

-The second sub point is that in the transition following the Promised Seed's birth—remember Christ was the Promised Seed—His preaching, the beginning of the church, the crucifixion, the resurrection, and the outpouring of the Holy Spirit, church members needed clear uniform instruction from on high to confirm to them the direction Jesus, the High Priest, wanted the daily religious operations of Christianity to proceed.
+The second sub-point is that in the transition following the Promised Seed's birth—remember Christ was the Promised Seed—His preaching, the beginning of the church, the crucifixion, the resurrection, and the outpouring of the Holy Spirit, church members needed clear uniform instruction from on high to confirm to them the direction Jesus, the High Priest, wanted the daily religious operations of Christianity to proceed.
 That is what the book of Hebrews is about.
-It is about the priest Himself and how the High Priest wants operations to continue on a daily basis, and those instructions are given in the book of Hebrews.
+It is about the Priest Himself and how the High Priest wants operations to continue on a daily basis, and those instructions are given in the book of Hebrews.
 That is why we are looking into it in detail.
-Of all of the covenants it is easily the most important to you and me, all the others pale in to comparison with the New Covenant.
+Of all of the covenants it is easily the most important to you and me.
+All the others pale in to comparison with the New Covenant.

 Even as the book of Leviticus contains detailed instructions for the daily spiritual operations under the Old Covenant, so instruction was needful for daily spiritual operations under the New Covenant because of what had happened, and was still happening in their world then and since.
 The Epistle to the Hebrews contains that instruction so that those who made the New Covenant with God would make the necessary adjustments in order to maintain their lives living by faith, glorifying God, maintaining their relationship with Christ, while preparing for the Kingdom of God.